eddelbuettel/r2u/README.md

   and/or use the force list to build them.
 It appears to affect about 240 out 4400 compiled packages.

+### Fixed Issues

+- [DONE] The BioConductor release is still at 3.14 and should be upgraded to the now-current 3.15.

 ### Author

 Dirk Eddelbuettel

 ### License

+The repository-building code in this package is released under the GPL (>= 2).

-All CRAN packages are released under their respective licenses.
+All CRAN and BioConductor packages are released under their respective licenses.

 ### Acknowledgment